 - Repetitive strain injuries (e.g. tennis elbow, carpal tunnel syndrome, texting thumb – yes, it’s a thing!)

 Each patient’s problem is unique.
-The treatment, therefore, varies from person to person, and an osteopath’s goal is to determine the root cause of the symptoms.
-This is then addressed using structural, functional, visceral, and cranio-sacral techniques, and supported by patient education and simple exercises.
+The treatment, therefore, varies across patients, and an osteopath’s goal is to determine the root cause of the symptom(s).
+This is then addressed using structural, functional, visceral and craniosacral techniques, and supported by patient education and simple exercises.

-Osteopathy is considered a complementary therapy as it works alongside conventional medicine to promote well-being and – particularly in the case of athletes – improve performance.
-Patients may be referred for scans or tests when necessary, or for further management by other specialists such as dentists, orthopaedic physicians, physiotherapists if needed.
+Osteopathy is considered a complementary therapy as it works alongside conventional medicine to promote well-being and – especially in the case of athletes – improve performance.
+Patients may be referred for scans or tests when necessary or for further treatment by other specialists e.g., dentists, physiotherapists, orthopedic physicians if needed.